MacLaren Hall Sex Abuse Lawsuits

 In response to over 6,000 claims of abuse across multiple juvenile institutions, Los Angeles County recently approved a landmark $4 billion sex abuse settlement, one of the largest payouts for institutional abuse in U.S. history.
 A large number of those claims stem from abuse at MacLaren Hall, which operated for decades with little oversight and became a symbol of institutional failure because of the horrors that occurred there.

 Despite this historic settlement, survivors can still file new California detention center lawsuits.
-Our law firm is representing individuals who were abused at MacLaren Hall and we continue to accept new case for victims under 40 years old.
+Our law firm is representing individuals who were abused at MacLaren Hall, and we continue to accept new cases for victims under 40 years old.
 The legal process remains open to survivors who have not yet come forward, including those who may have only recently begun to understand or confront the trauma they experienced.

 If you or someone you love suffered sexual abuse while living at MacLaren Hall, call our sexual abuse attorneys today at 800-553-8082 or contact us online for a free, confidential consultation.